Introduction: I first wrote this article about automated GUI testing many years ago, but I find that it still holds today.

 - Covering for application areas that didn’t have unit tests.
 This can be a temporary situation, or if a system wasn’t written to be tested easily, a more permanent thing.

-- Detecting differences in behavior between platforms, i.e., Mac/Java versions, different web browsers, different operating systems.
+- Detecting differences in behavior between platforms, i.e., Windows/Mac/Java versions, different web browsers, different operating systems.

 - Pounding on the system (more or less randomly), and finding memory/resource leaks.